Experience-Monks/jam3-lesson-module-basics/README.md

 # Modules for Frontend JavaScript

 This is a brief intro to modules for modern frontend development.
 It will introduce Node, npm, and browserify.
+After this guide, you should be equipped to [create your first npm module](https://github.com/Jam3/jam3-lesson-module-creation).

 # <a id="sections" href="#sections">#</a> sections